John Briere, PhD, is Professor Emeritus of Psychiatry at the USC Keck School of Medicine and the USC Adolescent Trauma Training Center.

 His textbook Principles of Trauma Therapy is widely used in North American universities and beyond.

-A long-time student of Buddhist psychology, Dr. Briere is co-editor of the book Mindfulness-Oriented Interventions for Trauma: Integrating Contemplative Practices.
-He also authored three chapters in Mindfulness, Insight & Trauma Therapy; Working with Trauma: Mindfulness & Compassion; and When People Do Bad Things: Evil, Suffering & Dependent Origination.
+A long-time student of Buddhist psychology, Dr. Briere is co-editor of the book Mindfulness-Oriented Interventions for Trauma: Integrating Contemplative Practices and the paper When People Do Bad Things: Evil, Suffering & Dependent Origination.

 Learn more about John at johnbriere.com